AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 ### Database Integration Features

 - **Automatic storage**: Predictions are automatically saved to the database after processing each file
+- **File cleanup**: Successfully processed audio files are automatically deleted from the filesystem
 - **Error handling**: Database failures are logged but don't stop processing
 - **Audio file lookup**: Uses filename matching to find corresponding `audio_file_id`
 - **Graceful degradation**: Can run predictions without database storage using `--no_db` flag